ChiragSaxena5437/OpenGL/README.md

-Though I have take full care that I keep all the variable names and other names used in the codes but please check for these issues and reprt me if any.
+Though I have take full care that I keep all the variable names and other names used in the codes but please check for these issues and report me if any.

-There is one another branch namely "error" it does not have much of a significance but was usd to debug
+There is one another branch namely "error" it does not have much of a significance but was used to debug

 <h1>:)</h1>